 - Don’t forget your camera!
 We also recommend keep your camera in your pack until you are ready to take a picture.
 Nothing is worse than slipping and falling and breaking your camera.

 - Speaking of a pack.
-For falls that are more than a short distance, bring a backpack with some water and snacks.
+For falls that are more than a short distance, bring a light weight lightweight Day Backpack with some water and snacks.

 - If you plan to swim or wade, bring some water shoes.
 They really help protect your feet and keep you from slipping on the rocks under the water.